K1D77A/Jupiter/README.md

 Currently has support for HTTP 1.1 persistent connections.

+# Notes

+(things I've broken)
+The new parser doesn't parse parameters in the URL for GET requests (yet) I will have to write a new parser for getting these values if I detect them The new parser doesn't parse post parameters yet, but this is easy as a parser exists I just haven't jammed it in yet.
+Currently no headers are decoded beyond being placed in an alist.
+I don't think I'm going to bother parsing them all, I will just parse important headers when they are used.
+This is how (get-cookies ..) currently works, you call (get-cookies ..) and the cookies are parsed and cookie objects are created and then placed in the alist.
+There is no point wasting time parsing most of these headers when i'm not going to be supporting them (for now).
+Cookies are working.
+No sessions yet.

 This is just a trivial HTTP server that I have made for the fun of it.